sociomantic-tsunami/git-hub/man.rst

 GitHub tasks (like creating and listing pull request or issues) to be accessed directly through the git command line.

-To use this command you need to configure at least two git configuration
+To use this command you'll probably need to make an initial configuration to get authorization from GitHub.
+To do this you can use the `setup` command. need to configure at least two git configuration.
+See the CONFIGURATION_ section for more configuration options.
-variables: `hub.upstream` and `hub.password`.
-All commands here will use the `hub.upstream` GitHub repository (issues, pull requests, etc.).
-See the CONFIGURATION_ section for more details.

 COMMANDS
 ========

+`setup`
+  This command performs an initial setup to connect to GitHub.
+It basically asks GitHub for an authorization token and stores it in the configuration variable `hub.oauthtoken` for future use so you don't need to type your password each time (or store it in the config).
+The username is also stored for future use in the `hub.username` variable.

+  -u USERNAME, --username=USERNAME
+    GitHub's username (login name), will be stored in the configuration variable `hub.username`.

+  -p PASSWORD, --password=PASSWORD
+    GitHub's password (will not be stored).

+  --global
+    Store settings in the global configuration (see --global option in `git config(1)` for details).

+  --system
+    Store settings in the system configuration (see --system option in `git config(1)` for details).

 `clone`
   This command is used to clone a GitHub repository by using only the